 Are you finding it hard to stay motivated while trying to lose weight with fatty liver?
-You’re not alone – I’ve been there on numerous occasions and many people face the same challenge.
-But with the right strategies, you can overcome it – and I am here to help you stay motivated long-term.
+You’re not alone – I’ve been there on numerous occasions, and many other people face the same challenge.

 So today we’re going to talk about this: how to stay motivated to lose weight for fatty liver, but also how to keep your ideal weight months or years after getting there.